canjs/canjs/docs/can-guides/introduction/technical.md

 Why is this important?
 It makes it easy to balance stability and innovation.

+For users that have an existing application, this modularity means they can leave functional parts of their application code alone, forever, while using new CanJS features and modules in future new areas of the application.

+### Adopt new framework features without any upgrade effort or library bloat

+As new modules are released, containing yet unknown better ways to build applications (i.e. a better template engine or a new model layer), you can incorporate them, without replacing the existing modules.
+And they’ll share the same lower level dependencies.

+For example, say an entire application is built with CanJS 3.0.
+The following year, the developer is tasked with adding a new feature.
+At that point, a new templating engine called Beard has been released, with a new set of features superior to Stache.
+The developer can simply leave the remainder of the application using CanJS 3.0 (can-stache), and import can-beard in the new area of the application.
+It will likely still share the same lower level dependencies, since those are less likely to change very often, so this adds an insignificant amount of code weight.

+[//]: # (IMAGE: show application component blocks using 3.0 and stache, with new area using can-beard, but sharing same low level dependencies)

+Angular 1.x to 2.0 is a good counterexample to this approach.
+The recommended upgrade strategy was to either rewrite your application with 2.0 (a lot of extra work) or load your page with 1.X and 2.0, two full versions of the framework (a lot of code weight).
+Neither is preferable.

+With the modularity described in CanJS, applications can import multiple versions of the high level APIs while avoiding the work of rewriting with future syntaxes and the extra code weight of importing two full frameworks.

 ### Faster, more stable framework releases

 Because CanJS’ pieces can push out updates independently, small bug fixes and performance enhancements can be released immediately, with much lower risk.
 For example, if a bug is observed and fixed in can-compute, a new version of can-compute will be pushed out that day, as soon as tests pass.